Vincenzo Camporini

-General Vincenzo Camporini, KGC (born 21 June 1946), was the Chief of the Defence General Staff in Italy from 12 February 2008 until 2011.
+Vincenzo Camporini, KGC (born 21 June 1946), is an Italian general and politician.
+He was the Chief of the Defence General Staff in Italy from 12 February 2008 until 2011.
 He became chief of staff of the Italian Air Force on 20 September 2006.
 Camporini has over 2,500 hours' flying time in over twenty different aircraft types, including helicopters.
 General Camporini is qualified in Aeronautical Sciences and International and Diplomatic Sciences.
 He is a Fellow of the Royal Aeronautical Society.

 Military career

 He was in the Accademia Aeronautica in 1965, where he later graduated in 1969.
 During his time as a lieutenant colonel he served as an F-104 RECCE pilot with the 3rd Wing in Villafranca di Verona, during which he commanded the 28th Squadron right after his graduation at the NATO Defence College in 1977 with the rank of lieutenant colonel.
 After graduating at the ITAF Air War College in 1982, he served as staff officer at the Personnel Division of the Air Staff.

 Between 1983 and 1985 he was the aide-de-camp to the chief of staff.
 With the rank of colonel, which he earned in 1985, he served in the Weapon Systems Research and Development Office.
 In 1988 Camporini commanded the Air Force Flight Test Centre and represented Italy to the Aerospace Application Study Committee of AGARD.
 In the Air Force General Staff he served as the chief of the New Weapon Systems Technical Development, including EFA, and was the Italian Representative in the NAEW program.
 During his time at the rank of brigadier general, starting from 1993, he directed the Plans, Operations and Training Division and in April 1996 he was given the title of Inspector of the Aviation for the Navy.
 As a major general, he has been appointed as inspector for flight safety and chief of the 3rd Division of the Defence General Staff Military Policy, International Affairs, Armament Control and Civil Defence.
 On 20 April 2001, with the rank of lieutenant general, took up the position of deputy chief of Defence General Staff until 29 February 2004, when he was designated as president of the Italian Centre for High Defence Studies.